Budabot/Tyrbot/README.md

 ## Upgrade

-If you are running a version of Tyrbot and simply want to upgrade to the latest version, follow these steps:
+If you are already running Tyrbot and simply want to upgrade to the latest version, follow these steps:

 1. Download the latest version from here: https://github.com/Budabot/Tyrbot/archive/master.zip
 1. Unzip the bot to a new location (do not just unzip it over the top of the old installation)